anishVermaIsHere/workflow/README.md

 **Features**

-- Workflow including (nodes, edges)
+- Workflow including (nodes, edges),
-- User Authtentication & Authorization
+- User Authtentication & Authorization ,
+- Added Nodes by Drag & Drop,
+- Copy and Delete Nodes,
+- Save and Loaded workflow
+- Execute the workflow after uploading `.csv` file data

 *To start application: You have to install first NodeJS from here [NodeJS download](https://nodejs.org/en/download/prebuilt-installer) in your system and after installation follow these steps as below*